cweniger/personal-website/content/authors/cweniger/_index.md

 - PI
 ---

-I am associate professor for physics at the
+# Christoph Weniger

-University of Amsterdam.
-I try shed light on the dark Universe and have an obsession for modern machine learning and data analysis methods.
+I am an associate professor at GRAPPA and the Institute of Physics at the University of Amsterdam, and principle investigator of the ERC consolidator project "Undark".
+I use machine learning to shed light on the mysteries of the dark Universe.